Müller - A Leading Dairy Company

 Trends and Innovations

-Müller is capitalizing on emerging dairy trends such as the growing popularity of kefir, positioning itself prominently in the mainstream market for this fermented milk drink.
+Müller is capitalizing on emerging dairy trends, such as the growing popularity of kefir, and is positioning itself prominently in the mainstream market for this fermented milk drink.
 The company offers immersive farm experiences to educate children on dairy's role in diets and local production.
 Additionally, Müller is enhancing agricultural education by providing hands-on Farm Discovery experiences on local dairy farms.

-In a notable community engagement, Müller was awarded the contract to supply milk to schools in East Ayrshire, a decision that reportedly saves the council £6500 annually, though at a community cost.
+In a notable community engagement, Müller was awarded the contract to supply milk to schools in East Ayrshire, a decision reportedly saving the council £6500 annually, albeit with some community cost considerations.

 Related news